osm-search/Nominatim/docs/customize/Settings.md

 | **After Changes:** | run `nominatim refresh --website` |

 Enable logging of requests into a file with this setting by setting the log file where to log to.
+A relative file name is assumed to be relative to the project directory.

 The entries in the log file have the following format:

     <request time> <execution time in s> <number of results> <type> "<query string>"